|

 Photo: by Hamish Lindsay.

-Ian Grant was born in Glasgow in 1935.
-For school, he attended Kelvinside Academy and was soon recognised for his aptitude in science.
+Ian Fergus Grant was born in Glasgow in 1935.

 Ian’s graduation was followed by a period of Post Graduate research in electronics.

-It’s no surprise that, after he married Doris, he found employment with Hawker Siddeley Aviation in Coventry, as a Telemetry Engineer, designing and testing guided missiles.
+It’s no surprise that, after he married Doris, Ian found employment with Hawker Siddeley Aviation in Coventry, as a Telemetry Engineer, designing and testing guided missiles.

 There, Ian was an Experimental Officer, working on development of the Ikara Missile.

 But the Moon was beckoning, and in 1968, Ian was appointed as Deputy Station Director at the Honeysuckle Creek Tracking Station, outside Canberra.
-Ian was at Honeysuckle Creek for all of the Apollo missions.
+Ian was there, in December 1968, when men first made the long journey from the Earth to circle the Moon for a day, and then to return.

 By now, Honeysuckle was tracking unmanned spacecraft into Deep Space.
 Ian was Station Director from 1978 until the station closed in 1981.